 Faulty thinking must change

-Optimistically change for the better must occur, and evidence of proactive and definitive change is happening, typically illustrated by the very strong corporate statement issued by the likes of Barclays Bank, where they set out in no uncertain terms their ethics and standards moving forward.
+Change for the better must occur.
+Evidence of proactive and definitive change is happening.
+Typically illustrated by the very strong corporate statement issued by the likes of Barclays Bank.
+Where they set out in no uncertain terms their ethics and standards moving forward.
 Other companies are positioning themselves accordingly.

-Many of the problems arose, not because people involved in the scandals where inherently bad people, but because they were victims of “faulty thinking”.
+Many of the problems arose, not because people involved in the scandals were inherently bad people, but because they were victims of “faulty thinking”.
 Faulty thinking taken to the extreme.
-Throughout history you can see examples of faulty thinking being taken to the extreme.
-Think Hitler and modern day dictatorship, terrorism, and modern day slavery.
-There are lesser degrees of faulty thinking, but if adopted globally then innocently seeming “right” thinking can be catastrophic.
+Throughout history, you can see examples of faulty thinking being taken to the extreme.
+Think Hitler and modern-day dictatorship, terrorism, and modern day slavery.
+There are lesser degrees of faulty thinking.
+But if adopted globally then innocently seeming “right” thinking can be catastrophic.

 The following set out 2 ways we continue to exercise faulty thinking and therefore limit great changes in the world and in business

 The economic crisis is not yet over.
 There is a cacophony of voices telling us there is a recovery.
 Others are predicting the end of society as we know it.
 Who knows?
 The whole debacle has been made by ongoing and systematic faulty thinking about our collective purpose and the possession of money in particular.

 The scarcity principle is one which is one of the most prevalent traits of faulty thinking, and one which people feel most justified in bowing down to.
 But it is a faulty system, borne of faulty thinking.
 There is no real scarcity in the world; we have made a system where we have bankrupted the world, businesses and individuals.
 There is plenty of food to eat and there are enough resources, we have sufficient intelligence to overcome the majority of problems which arise.
 We just don’t do it.
 Why?
 Because we believe there is scarcity, on a global, collective and individual level.
 The scarcity is literally all in our mind.